HyperionGray/sansio-jsonrpc/README.md

 appropriate subclass.
 For example if the server sends error code 1, then the method will return a `MyApplicationError1` instance, even though that class is defined in _your code_!
 The library uses some metaclass black magic to make this work.

+## Back Pressure

+As a SANS I/O library, this package does not implement any sort of flow control.
+If the peer is sending you data faster than you can handle it, and you keep reading it, then your process's memory usage will continually grow until it runs out of memory or the kernel terminates it.
+Back pressure means signalling to the peer that it should stop sending data for a bit until your process can catch up.
+The specifics of back pressure really depend on what transport protocol and I/O framework you are using.
+For example, TCP has flow control capabilities, and most implementations will automatically apply back pressure if you simply stop reading from the socket.
+Therefore, if you use TCP with this library, you should be careful to read from the socket only when you are ready to process another message.
+If you eagerly read from the socket into an unbounded user space buffer (such as a queue), then your code will not benefit from TCP's flow control, because the kernel will see an empty buffer and it will keep filling it up.

 ## Developing